-This week, our lawyers answer a fretful Marylander running an Etsy shop with their mother to fund their child’s education.
+This week on Lawyer Says, our team responds to a fretful Marylander running an Etsy shop with their mother to fund their child’s education.
 Are they accidentally committing tax fraud?

 The Question: Are we accidentally committing tax fraud through Etsy?